earldouglas/geode/README.md

 ```

 If you make a request to `/` (leaving off any IP address) Geode will
-look up your IP address, checking for any `X-Forwarded-For` header, then
+look up your IP address by checking for any `X-Forwarded-For` header
-falling back to the socket address of your client.
+then falling back to the socket address of your client.

 [maxmind]: https://www.maxmind.com/
 [geoip2-city]: https://www.maxmind.com/en/geoip2-city